The Jaw-Dropping Blaca Hermitage, Bol Croatia

 I shook my head in disbelief that small children needed to walk this far to school and back again carrying wood just 50 years ago.
 I so desperately wanted to take a million photographs, but taking any photos of Blaca is prohibited.

 Father Niko Miličević, a well-known astronomer, became the last monk to reside in the Blaca hermitage after his passing in 1963, but not before he and the Monks before him collected dozens of eye-opening artifacts.
-Including 8,000 books, some 400 years old & many written in Glagolitic script.
+A large number of clocks and 8,000 books in the monastic library are 400 years old & many are written in Glagolitic script.

 Along your tour of Blaca, you’ll see paintings, grand walnut furniture, a printing press from 1894, which took one year to produce a book, and various other objects, which were all acquired using payment in the form of wine, olive oil, and honey.